Srinivasa314/calcite/docs/part3.md

 sleep(3).then((response)=>console.log(response))
 ```

+NOTE:
-Unfortunately ArrayBuffers cannot be modified from async functions as this will lead to problems.
+Unfortunately ArrayBuffers cannot be modified from async functions